 Once you’ve laid down some newspaper or drop sheets, it’s time to get painting!
 Using your brush, apply the chalk paint, working your way up from the bottom of the piece of furniture.
-Paint in long, sweeping strokes, going with the grain of the wood.
+For a smooth finish, paint in long, sweeping strokes, going with the grain of the wood.
 Keep in mind that chalk paint dries fast, so work quickly to get the best effect.

-If you are painting a dark piece of furniture a lighter colour, you may need three coats for solid coverage.
-Fortunately, you won’t have to wait long in-between coats because the paint dries so quickly.
+If you are painting a dark piece of furniture a lighter colour, you may need three more coats for solid coverage.
+Fortunately, you won’t have to wait long in-between coats because the paint dries pretty quickly – check the tin for the correct timing.
 If you’re looking to create a more distressed piece, two coats of paint may be enough.

-Wax helps protect your refinished furniture and add durability.
+Wax helps protect your refinished furniture and add durability if you’re using traditional style chalk paint which isn’t self-sealing.
 It will help deepen the hue of the paint colour and keep it looking great for years to come.